pichkary/britLang/README.md

                             change.
 This option suppresses these from being output.
       --percentiles PERCENTILES
-                            [WIP] Only plot the grid-squares of the top N-th percentile (default: 5, meaning thatonly the top 1 in 20 tiles, by absolute rate of change, will be shown).
+                            Only plot the grid-squares of the top N-th percentile (default: 5, meaning that only the top 1 in 20 tiles, by absolute rate of change, will be shown).
       --no-plot             Disable plotting and its output.